PaddingDev/boocat-frontend/README.md

-# bookie-frontend
+# boocat-frontend

-This is the frontend designed for [Bookie](https://github.com/kevinzonda/bookie).
+This is the frontend designed for [BooCat](https://github.com/KevinZonda/BooCat).

 ## Motivation